setms/resin/README.md

-# resin2modules
+# resin2domains

-Convert requirements in RESIN format to a list of modules.
+Convert requirements in RESIN format to a directed graph of domains.